Data in Brief

 The dataset described in this article, and made available as an accompanying spreadsheet, was used in the study entitled, “Neighborhood diversity and the creative class in Chicago,” to assess the spatial associations between neighborhood diversity and the creative class at the neighborhood (i.e., census tract) scale in Chicago .
 In this study, we found a significant positive association between the creative class and the proportion of gay households and income diversity, but not racial or linguistic diversity.
 However, a geographically-weighted regression (GWR) analysis demonstrated substantial spatial nonstationarity among these relationships.
 This article describes the creative class, diversity, and control variables, their sources, and the methods used to calculate them.

-Bereitschaft, Bradley, "Georeferenced data employed in the spatial analysis of neighborhood diversity and creative class share in Chicago" (2015).
+Bereitschaft, Bradley and Cammack, Rex, "Georeferenced data employed in the spatial analysis of neighborhood diversity and creative class share in Chicago" (2015).
 Geography and Geology Faculty Publications.
 17.

 Funded by the University of Nebraska at Omaha Open Access Fund